Accessibility & Translation

 Entry Level

-If you don’t have any qualifications, studying for an Entry Level qualification is the best place to begin your journey.
+If you don’t have any qualifications, studying for an entry level vocational qualification is the best place to begin your journey.
 Once you’ve completed your course, you’ll have practical skills for work and independent living, and a qualification, which can help you progress to the next level.

 Level 1